Why a 50% Prototype?

 Most importantly: All required settings for the flight controller can be made in Mission Planner.

-PID Controller Initial Setup
+Flight Controller Basic Setup